 There is no hard and fast rule for prevention.
 The key to reducing its incidence lies in reducing the risk factors.
 Certain practices that have proven to be effective include:

 Safe Abortion Practices

 This serves to reduce the risk of an infection occurring after an abortion procedure.
-In cases where an abortion is required, it is safer for you to visit a government certified hospital with qualified medical personnel.
+Whenever an abortion is necessary, a government certified hospital with qualified medical personnel is the best option.

 Safe Sexual Behavior